oxvoidmain/fullstack-case-study/erc4626-deposit.md

 # Deposit Function Exercise

 Initialize a new Bun project with `bun init -y`, install `viem`, and paste the following code into `index.ts`.
 Your goal is to finish the `deposit` function so it correctly deposits into an ERC-4626-compliant vault.
+Please also include a test file that tests for each error with 100% coverage using `bun test --coverage`.

 ```ts
 import type { PublicClient } from "viem";